 - Leave a generous tip

-- Give hot chocolate to workers outside on a cold day
+- Give hot chocolate to workers or the homeless outside on a cold day

 #2 Get Involved In Charities/ Volunteer